sboots/sboots.ca/content/posts/2020/listen-read-donate-give-space.md

 {{< tweet 1268497655115718657 >}}

 There’s two angles on this – one is, how do we talk about the fact that government systems aren’t equitable, from the inside?
-Historic injustices against Indigenous people and people of colour are built into the origins of some of the institutions we work in.
+Historic injustices against Indigenous people and people of colour are built into the origins of many of the institutions we work in.
 How do we rethink that, and create government services that are more compassionate, more inclusive, and deliberately designed to challenge and reduce inequity?

 The other angle is: how do we confront the reality that Black public servants face [systemic barriers to their careers](https://toronto.citynews.ca/2019/06/24/celina-caesar-chavannes-says-black-civil-servants-passed-over-for-promotions/), and [retribution for community advocacy work](https://www.cbc.ca/news/canada/british-columbia/vancouver-woman-quit-anti-racism-job-1.5396287)?
 The senior executive ranks of the federal public service are [almost completely white](https://twitter.com/supergovernance/status/1270331331768127490), which makes it ill-prepared to understand [systemic biases against public servants of colour](https://nationalpost.com/pmn/news-pmn/canada-news-pmn/government-urged-to-increase-diversity-at-top-of-federal-public-service), and ill-prepared to address issues like police violence and systemic racism in society at large.